 The 125 Fund gives you the chance to develop that project you’ve dreamed of trying out, buy that piece of equipment that will help your future career prospects or take advantage of a professional development opportunity that will help you to stand out to employers.

-This is an innovative and flexible opportunity fund which has been created through the generosity of alumni and other supporters.
+This is an innovative opportunity fund which has been created through the generosity of alumni and other supporters.
 The Quintin Hogg Trust is also generously matching all donations to this fund.

 Awards will be made to current University of Westminster students to support projects and activities that enhance your employability, develop your skills and help you to achieve your full potential.

-This is a brand new fund so it really is down to you to shape what we award the funding for.
+This is a unique and flexible fund so it really is down to you to shape what we award the funding for.

 Eligibility: These awards are open to current undergraduate and postgraduate students (taught and research), studying at the University of Westminster on a full or part-time course.